photograph by Kristyn Stroble

 My official bio:

 Christine Hyung-Oak Lee is the Fiction Editor at Kartika Review.
 Her work has appeared or is forthcoming in journals and anthologies such as ZYZZYVA, Guernica, The Rumpus, BuzzFeed Longform, Verbsap, Hyphen Magazine, Newport Review, Azalea, and Men Undressed: Women Authors Write About Male Sexual Experience.
-She was awarded a residency at Hedgebrook in 2006, and her stories have also placed in competitions by Poets and Writers Magazine’s Writers Exchange Contest, Glimmer Train, and others.
+She was awarded a residency at Hedgebrook, and her pieces have been nominated for a Pushcart Prize and also placed in competitions by Poets and Writers Magazine’s Writers Exchange Contest, Glimmer Train, and others.

 She earned her undergraduate degree from UC Berkeley and her MFA in Creative Writing from Mills College.
 She is working on a memoir and novel.

 - email me at xtinehlee AT gmail DOT com

 - contact my literary agent:Ayesha Pande